MostafaElAyoubi/orkestrarepo-wiki/Upload-Definitions.md

 You can upload definitions through the [Local Tab of the Orkestra Revit Addin](https://github.com/MostafaElAyoubi/Orkestra_Online/wiki/Orkestra-Local-Player-Tab) by following.

 ## Upload a definition through the Orkestra Online Dynamo View Extension

+You can push a definition to Orkestra right from Dynamo using the [Orkestra Online Dynamo View Extension](https://github.com/MostafaElAyoubi/Orkestra_Online/wiki/Orkestra-Dynamo-View-Extension-:-Uploading-Definitions).